Maersk: KGH

-Acquired in 2020, KGH is a European provider of customs and trade solutions, including customs broker services and software applications development.
+Acquired in 2020, KGH is a European customs and trade solutions provider, including customs broker services and software application development.
+The KGH brand is now migrated into Maersk Customs Services.

 Retail activity

 The company formerly owned a stake in Dansk Supermarked Group which operates stores under the brands: Bilka (hypermarket), Føtex (supermarket, department store), Salling (department store) and Netto (discount supermarket).

 Maersk Training

 Maersk Training provides specialist training to specific industries.
-The 2010 merger of Maersk Training Centre and Svitzer Safety Services broadened a portfolio of courses to include the maritime, oil and gas, terminals, and wind power industries.
+The 2010 merger of Maersk Training Centre and Svitzer Safety Services broadened a portfolio of courses to include the maritime, oil and gas terminals, and wind power industries.

-With Headquarters in Svendborg, the MT Group global locations include Aberdeen and Newcastle in the UK, Esbjerg in Denmark, Stavanger in Norway, Rio de Janeiro in Brazil, Chennai & Mumbai in India, Kuala Lampur in Malaysia.
+With Headquarters in Svendborg, the MT Group global locations include Aberdeen and Newcastle in the UK, Esbjerg in Denmark, Stavanger in Norway, Rio de Janeiro in Brazil, Chennai & Mumbai in India, Kuala Lumpur in Malaysia.
 New centres include Houston, United States and Dubai, United Arab Emirates which is also the Middle Eastern hub.

+In October 2023, Maersk Training bought the Norwegian company ResQ, a supplier of safety training and emergency preparedness.

 Star Air

-Star Air operates 11 leased Boeing 767 cargo aircraft, primarily engaged in long-term contract flying for United Parcel Service (UPS) in Europe.
+Star Air operated 11 leased Boeing 767 cargo aircraft, primarily engaged in long-term contract flying for United Parcel Service (UPS) in Europe.

-The Maersk corporate aircraft, a Gulfstream 450, is also operated by Star Air.
+The Maersk corporate aircraft, a Gulfstream 450, was also operated by Star Air.
+In August 2022, Star Air became part of Maersk Air Cargo.

+In 2023 Maersk announced the inaugural flight of a new air freight service with scheduled flights between Billund, Denmark (BLL) and Hangzhou, China (HGH) - the first scheduled air cargo operation between Denmark and Asia.
+The Eurasia operation began 20 March with three weekly flights on the first of three newly converted Boeing 767-300 freighters that were recently added to the fleet of Maersk Air Cargo.

+In July 2024, Maersk took delivery of the first of two new Boeing 777F aircraft, which it will operate on its route from Billund to Hangzhou.